gsileno/grasp/README.md

 # grasp
-*a GRoovy wrapper for Answer Set Programming (ASP)*
+*a Groovy parser and wrapper for Answer Set Programming (ASP)*

 At the moment grasp is just a wrapper to lparse+smodels.

-In the future, it should include other ASP grounders/solvers, and in an utopistic future, it will host a full ASP suite implemented in Groovy.
+In the future, it should include other ASP grounders/solvers..

+and in an utopistic future, it will host a full ASP suite implemented in Groovy.

-grasp is NOT good for you if you are concerned about efficiency. grasp is good for you if you want to integrate within your own groovy/java application the capabilities of ASP.
+grasp is NOT good for you if you are concerned about efficiency.

+grasp is good for you if you want to integrate within your own groovy/java application the capabilities of ASP.

 ## Dependencies